Parallel-in-Time/pySDC/pySDC/playgrounds/12th_PinT_Workshop/README.rst

 This is only required for the third step of the tutorial, but you can do this already now.

-Fire up a new shell and start a jupyter notebook via
+Fire up a new shell, activate the virtual Python environment as before, and start a jupyter notebook via

 .. code-block:: bash